China Chow: Early life and education

-Education

 She attended the Lycée Français de Los Angeles.
 After graduating, she went to Boston University for two years before transferring to Scripps College in Claremont, California, where she graduated with a psychology degree in May 1997.
 She was the first in her family to graduate from college.

 Career

 Chow was discovered as a prospective fashion model by Roger Museenden.
 She spent several years following in her mother's footsteps working as a model for Shiseido cosmetics, Tommy Hilfiger and Calvin Klein.
 Her modeling led to her being named one of Harper's Bazaar's "It Girls" in 1996 and an appearance in the December 1996 edition of Vogue's "The Next Best-Dressed List".

 In 2000, she posed for Maxim and was featured in their gallery, Girls of Maxim.
 She was ranked No. 22 and No. 54 on the Maxim Hot 100 Women (2000 and 2001, respectively).

 Chow made her acting debut in 1998, starring opposite Mark Wahlberg in The Big Hit.
 In 2004, she appeared in Frankenfish.
 Three years later, Chow appeared on USA Network's first season of Burn Notice.
 She was the host and a judge of Bravo's Work of Art: The Next Great Artist, which premiered on 9 June 2010.

 Chow provided the voice of Katie Zhan in Grand Theft Auto: San Andreas.